Stav-Kr/DataAnalysis/Homework/README.md

-# A collection of short programs that I create to solve assignments.
+# A collection of short programs that I wrote to help with calculations.